 5-Stand is a sporting clays layout established in a smaller space.
-It is named for its five shooting stations or cages that are lined up in a straight line close to each other.
+It is named for its five shooting stations or cages that are lined up in a straight line close to each other at a minimum of 2 metre centres and recommended maximum of 3 metres, can be a larger distance depending on circumstances.
 The five shooting stations are surrounded by six to eight numbered traps that present competitors with a wide variety of targets from any angle including from behind, from towers, vertical shots and rabbits.
 All targets generally converge in an area in front of the stands.
 Competitors rotate through the five stands and will receive an identical mix of targets in the order displayed on the menu boards.
 Single and double targets will be presented.
 There is a menu board in front of each station.
 Gun position can be at the discretion of the competitor.
-A round is 25 targets.
-Sighter targets will be thrown from each trap for the first squad at each layout together with any simultaneous pairs.